r2don/react-query-toolkit/README.md

 #### returns
 - `MutationToolkit`
-  - will Return a `MutationToolkit` instance
+  - return a instance of `MutationToolkit`